HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 ---
 ## Deploying our Library to NPM

 We finally made it!
 We are going to deploy the library to NPM.
 With all the best practices in place [from the previous part]({{site.baseurl}}/projects/eslint-husky-parallax) we are ready to set up travis continuous integration and automated deploy of the library to NPM on git tags.
+Learning how to publish an npm package is definitely something you should have in your tool belt.

 Setting up "continuous integration" and automated deployment isn't nearly as complicated as it sounds.
 So let's get into it.